Sad girl on her couch looking at her phone in the dark representing Long Distance Relationship Breakup

 Divorce counseling for breakup recovery is a great option, like many of our Denver therapists would tell you, but let’s talk about the period before that final stage of ending a long-distance relationship.

-What’s The Real Problem–the Relationship Or The Distance?
+What’s The Real Problem – The Relationship or The Distance?

 …[B]eing in a long-distance relationship requires more intentionality to help each partner feel loved and cherished.

-When working with couples or individuals who are going through a hard time in their long-distance relationship, one of the most common questions I receive is whether the problems they are experiencing are just being caused by the distance or whether it’s the relationship itself that isn’t working.
+When working with couples or individuals who are going through a hard time in their long-distance relationship, one of the most common questions I receive is whether the problems they are experiencing are just being caused by the distance or whether it’s the relationship itself that isn’t working

 In my experience, the answer to this question is most often that the challenges at hand are from a combination of the two.
 For example, I often meet with couples who experience some communication difficulties when they’re together that then are exacerbated into something larger when they are long distance.